What is an end-of-life doula?

 Statement of Values:

-A. In alignment with our Code of Ethics and Standards of Practice, we will welcome and embrace our strengths and our differences, encourage involvement, and provide equal access to opportunities and information for all members and clients.
+A. In alignment with our Code of Ethics and Standards of Practice, we welcome and embrace our strengths and our differences, encourage involvement, and provide equal access to opportunities and information for all members and clients.

 Our approach is holistic, individual, person-centered quality care.
 We see death as a process rather than an event, that takes place over time.
 We see building relationships with the person as the key to supporting them in their journey.
 We see a person as being made up of a unique set of circumstances and beliefs.
 We see the person as an individual.